open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecvolumesindexephemeralvolumeclaimtemplate">volumeClaimTemplate</a></b></td>
         <td>object</td>
         <td>
-          Will be used to create a stand-alone PVC to provision the volume.<br/>
+          Will be used to create a stand-alone PVC to provision the volume.
+The pod in which this EphemeralVolumeSource is embedded will be the owner of the PVC, i.e.<br/>
         </td>
         <td>false</td>
       </tr></tbody>